 - the user will not be able to get any software in the intermediate stage.

-- Investment for the project will increase because of the testing team involvement from the beginning.
+- The initial investment in the project will increase because of the testing team’s involvement.